 Which menstrual cup is best for virgins?

 If you’re a virgin interested in using a menstrual cup, we advise you to start with a smaller cup and apply a little lubricant.
-You may want to try our Pixie Cup Slim, which is our smallest cup and is made from a softer material.
+You may want to try our Pixie Cup Slim, which is made from a softer material.
 Learn more about using a menstrual cup as a virgin.

 Do you ever get period cramps?
 If you have, you know how miserable they can be!
 Some months, even with a Pixie Cup and essential oils, we just need more help to get past those cramps.